Shots Chrystalino Champ review: cobalt blue glass G-spot dildo

 This glass dildo is not only beautiful, but also versatile AF.
 It might not be the queen of G-spotting, but it is the Jack of All Trades that I wish I had when I was younger and exploring my sexuality.

-My one major complaint is that I’m not super fond of the handle; it’s far from ergonomic and some may find it hard to grip.
+The one complaint is that I’m not super fond of the handle; it’s far from ergonomic and some may find it hard to grip.
 I understand that it’s designed more for anal-safe usage, but for vaginal penetration, I’d rather just have a more gently curved handle.
 A wider handle would also make it easier to hold on to.

 More Chrystalino glass dildos

 However, if you’re comfortable with penetration and looking to explore more, the Chrystalino Champ could be for you.
 You can find it at LoveHoney, where it’s longwindedly listed as “Chrystalino Pure Pleasure Glass Anal Dildo 7 inches.”
 Don’t let the name fool you into missing out.
-This dildo stretches not just your holes, but also your imagination.

 I bought the Chrystalino Champ because I thought I’d like the design, and it turns out that I was totally right!
 However, if I don’t like a toy, I’ll let you know.
 Even if it goes against the grain.
 Even if I receive toys in exchange for writing reviews, all my opinions are honest and totally my own.